amangup/coding-bootcamp/lecture13/testing.md

 ```

-- If you've spent enough time thinking, there is no easy way to test this (because the hour of day is different depending on when the test is run).
-The only real option is to duplicate the whole functionality in the test as well, and see if the output matches.
-There is no point in testing some code if the test code itself has to duplicate the main code.
+- If you've spent enough time thinking, there is no easy way to test this because the hour of day is different depending on when the test is run (and you don't want your test to pass only when run at certain times of the day!).
-- This is an example of non-testable code.
-It has meaningful functionality but we can't test that functionality.
+- This is an example of hard-to-test code.
+It has meaningful functionality but we can't test that functionality easily.
-  - Part of paradigms for good coding is to write testable code.
+  - Part of the set of paradigms for good coding is to write testable code.
 Untestable code should be an extreme exception.

-A test has to provide an input and check if the output matches an expectation.
-Our current implentation of the function takes no input from the caller.
+Essentially, A test provides an input to your code and checks if the output matches an expectation.
+Our current implementation of the function takes no input from the caller.

-We can change the function above to take the hour as input:
+To make our code more easily testable, we can change the function `day_period()` to take the hour as input:

 ```python
 from datetime import datetime